johnjago/stripped-yt/README.md

 on the home page.

-If you want to choose what elements are hidden or want to hide more, check out *Remove YouTube Recommended Videos, Comments* which is available for both [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youtube-recommended-videos/) and [Chrome](https://chrome.google.com/webstore/detail/remove-youtube-recommende/khncfooichmfjbepaaaebmommgaepoid).
+If you want to choose what elements are hidden or want to hide more, check out *Unhook: Remove YouTube Recommended Videos Comments* which is available for both [Firefox](https://addons.mozilla.org/en-US/firefox/addon/youtube-recommended-videos/) and [Chrome](https://chrome.google.com/webstore/detail/remove-youtube-recommende/khncfooichmfjbepaaaebmommgaepoid).